thriveweb/greatstart/content/pages/enrolments-book.md

 Once you have completed your tour, your Centre Director will provide you with an enrolment pack which includes everything you need to know.

-##### Fill out the form below now to book a tour to view one of our beautiful early learning centres.
+##### Fill out the form below to express interest in our early learning centres and to book a tour to view one of our beautiful early learning centres.